Basic FAQs in Software Testing

 Programming errors – in some cases, the programmers can make mistakes.

-Changing requirements – there are chances of the end-user not understanding the effects of changes, or may understand and request them anyway to redesign, rescheduling of engineers, effects of other projects, work already completed may have to be redone or thrown out.
+Changing requirements – there are chances of the end-user not understanding the effects of changes or may understand and request them anyway to redesign, reschedule engineers, or results of other projects.
+Work already completed may have to be redone or thrown out.

-Time force – preparation of software projects is difficult at best, often requiring a lot of guesswork.
-When deadlines are given, and the crisis comes, mistakes will be made.
+Time force: Preparing software projects is difficult at best, often requiring a lot of guesswork.
+Mistakes will be made when deadlines are given, and the crisis comes.

 9. What is the Difference between Bug, Error, and Defect?

-Error: It is the Deviation from the actual and the expected value.
+Error: It is the Deviation between the actual and the expected value.

-Bug: It is found in the development environment before the product is shipped to the respective customer.
+Bug: It is found in the development environment before the product is shipped to the customer.

-Defect: It is found in the product itself after it is shipped to the respective customer.
+Defect: It is found in the product after being shipped to the respective customer.

 10. Describe the difference between validation and verification